fwhotto/hemoflow/preprocessor/CONFIG_OPTIONS.md

 ### "Number of voxelized openings differs from centerline openings"
 1. Run with `--debug-outputs openings_detected` to visualize detected openings
+2. **This issue has been largely resolved** by the closest-face selection algorithm (default behavior)
+3. If still occurring:
+   - Ensure `use_normal_for_face_selection=false` (default)
-2. Check if centerline endpoints are at **corners** (near multiple boundaries)
+   - Check if centerline endpoints are actually within the voxelized domain
+   - Verify centerline quality (endpoints should be near boundaries)
-3. Adjust `distance` parameter:
+4. Adjust `distance` parameter if needed:
    - Increase (e.g., 12) if openings aren't being matched
-   - Decrease (e.g., 4) if too many boundaries are being cut
-4. Verify geometry: openings should be on face centers, not corners
+   - Note: The algorithm now selects ONE face per opening, avoiding the previous corner/edge issues

 ### Resolution Too Coarse
 - Increase `target_elements` (e.g., 2000000, 3000000)